JUNE 17th & 18th

 MAIN FESTIVAL SPONSOR

 15 and under

 Seniors 60 plus, Students, Unemployed

-After the Festival costs have been met we will make donations to support the following local charities.
+After the Festival costs have been met any surplus made will be distributed to our nominated charities

 The Company has set the following objectives and seeks to achieve these through creating a viable and self-financing community festival in Waterloo:

 · To promote a positive image of Waterloo as a great place to live, work, visit and invest

 · To support local business and community based initiatives